 - which candidates are not acceptable and why.

-After the Dean and the Associate Dean/Diversity Officer have approved Part III of the Faculty Search Report, the Dean discusses the recommendation with the President.
+After the Dean and the Associate Dean for DEI have approved Faculty Search Report III, the Dean discusses the recommendation with the President.
 If an offer is authorized, the Dean, in consultation with the department chair, will make an offer to the successful candidate and negotiate the terms of the appointment.